rqlite/rqlite.io/content/en/docs/API/api/_index.md

 ## PRAGMA Directives

 You can issue [`PRAGMA`](https://www.sqlite.org/pragma.html) directives to rqlite, and they will be passed to the underlying SQLite database.
-Certain `PRAGMA` directives, which alter the operation of the SQLite database, may not make sense in the context of rqlite (since rqlite does not given direct control over its connections to the SQLite database). `PRAGMA` directives which just return information about the SQLite database, without changing its operation, are always safe.
+Certain `PRAGMA` directives, which alter the operation of the SQLite database, may not make sense in the context of rqlite -- and some `PRAGMA` directives may cause rqlite to fail. `PRAGMA` directives which just return information about the SQLite database, without changing its operation, are always safe.

 Some `PRAGMA` directives will intefere with the proper operation of rqlite.
 They include:
 - `PRAGMA journal_mode` - rqlite **requires** the SQLite database to be in WAL mode at all times.
 Don't change the _journaling_ mode.